zhudotexe/kani/docs/kani.rst

     >>> ai = Kani(engine, system_prompt="You are a helpful assistant.")
     >>> chat_in_terminal(ai, rounds=1)
     USER: Hello kani!
     AI: Hello!
-How can I help?
+How can I assist you today?
     >>> ai.chat_history
     [
         ChatMessage(role=ChatRole.USER, content="Hello kani!"),
         ChatMessage(role=ChatRole.ASSISTANT, content="Hello!
-How can I help?"),
+How can I assist you today?"), ]
-    ]
     >>> await ai.get_truncated_chat_history()
     # The system prompt is passed to the engine, but not chat_history - this will be useful later in advanced use cases.
     [
         ChatMessage(role=ChatRole.SYSTEM, content="You are a helpful assistant."),
         ChatMessage(role=ChatRole.USER, content="Hello kani!"),
         ChatMessage(role=ChatRole.ASSISTANT, content="Hello!
-How can I help?"),
+How can I assist you today?"), ]
-    ]

 Next Steps
 ----------
-In the next section, we'll look at subclassing :class:`Kani` in order to supply functions to the language model.
+In the next section, we'll look at subclassing :class:`.Kani` in order to supply functions to the language model.
 Then, we'll look at how you can override and/or extend the implementations of kani methods to control each part of a chat round.